BCWG Agenda - Croatia 2025

 Session 6: ”How to continue service in case of blackouts – what are the learnings and possibilities?”

-Format: Presentations & Discussion
+Format: Presentations + Workshop

 Presentations: